wwmoraes/site/content/posts/scripts-do-not-scale/index.md

 The goal of script languages is to glue such components.
 They help connect tools and solutions without an expensive or complicated code.
-The downside should be clear: they lack a stronger interfaces and data contracts.
+The downside should be clear: they lack stronger interfaces and data contracts.
 Changes on any of the chained elements aren't easy to check to ensure compatibility, and troubleshooting script output is far from great.